All About Braille

 What is Braille?

-Braille is a tactual reading system that was invented in France in the mid-1800s and is named for its inventor, Louis Braille.
+Braille is a tactile reading system that was invented in France in the mid-1800s and is named for its inventor, Louis Braille.

 Braille enables children who are unable to read print to become literate and helps adults who lose the ability to read, due to blindness or low vision, to continue enjoying books, newspapers, and magazines.

 The braille alphabet is based upon a "cell" that is composed of 6 dots, arranged in two columns of 3 dots each.
 Each braille letter of the alphabet or other symbol, such as a comma, is formed by using one or more of the 6 dots that are contained in the braille cell.
+(The letter "z" is pictured at left.)
 The chart below provides a good example of the design of the braille alphabet.
-(If you would like a copy of this chart, you can go to the printable braille alphabet card, available from the Braille Bug.)

 Types of Braille

 Braille has codes for writing text, music, and even technical material for math and science.
-Text or literary braille has two forms: non-contracted or alphabetical braille and contracted braille for saving space:
+Text or literary braille has two forms: non-contracted or alphabetic braille and contracted braille for saving space:

 - Alphabetic Braille, formerly called Grade One, writes out each letter and word exactly as it is spelled out in print.
 For example, in Alphabetic Braille the word "can" is written by using three separate braille cells—one cell for each of the three letters in the word "can."
-If you're interested primarily in writing shopping lists, keeping telephone numbers, or writing labels or brief notes, Alphabetic Braille may meet your needs.
+If you're interested primarily in writing shopping lists, playing card and board games, keeping telephone numbers, reading elevator buttons and room numbers, or writing labels or brief notes, Alphabetic Braille may meet your needs.

 Learning Braille as an Adult